Thinking out loud

 An Inheritance of Blues Songs in Place of a Home

 African Americans never had the privilege of land legacy without upsetting white North American society.
 African Americans were forced to labor on land that wasn’t their own.
 They cried out this injustice through song while working in the fields and singing gospel hymns in church.
-When the Emancipation Proclamation was issued in 1863, African Americans weren’t given any reparations regarding land, jobs, housing, justice or equity during the boom of Western frontier life when land was given, taken and stolen.
-African Americans also cried out this injustice merging field and gospel songs which was later called the blues; but inequality, inequity, and the brutality of slavery isn’t historically or even biblically new.
+When the Emancipation Proclamation was issued in 1863, African Americans weren’t given any reparations regarding land, jobs, housing, justice, or equity during the boom of Western frontier life when land was given, taken, and stolen.
+African Americans also cried out this injustice merging field and gospel songs which were later called the blues; but inequality, inequity, and the brutality of slavery aren’t historically or even biblically new.
 Yet, the blues song wasn’t recognized until the era of African American slavery.

 There is something unique about the blues songs and it doesn’t wholly account back to the African American blood specifically spilled on North American soil.
 Elizabeth Alexander’s poem, “Absence” alludes to this: